Althealam/Recommendation-System/README.md

 - `/competitions`: Documents my journey and learnings from participating in recommendation system competitions.

 ## License
-This repository is open-source and available under the [MIT License](LICENSE).
 Feel free to use the content for personal or educational purposes.

 Thank you for visiting my repository, and I hope you find the content useful in your own exploration of recommendation systems!